Ji Chaoding: Wartime activities

+Ji was one of the most effective members of the Chinese delegation at the Bretton Woods conference.
+He served there as Kung's secretary.

 When the war ended, Ji's wife and two children came to China for the first time.
 The couple divorced, however, since Ji planned to stay in China, where Harriet did not want to remain.
 Ji traveled to Australia in 1948 as an advisor to the Nationalist delegation at the United Nations Economic Council, and on his return to China was made economic advisor to Nationalist General Fu Zuoyi, a fellow Shanxi native.
 Ji and his father were among the intellectuals who persuaded Fu to peacefully surrender the city to the communist armies.
 Ji met with Fu at their Beijing home as part of the ultimately successful effort.

+After H.H.
+Kung left government, Ji retained a research position at the Central Bank of China due to Ji's good ties with the new minister of finance, Yu Hongjun.

 After 1949, Ji Gongquan continued his national and provincial educational and legal activities under the new government.